 But if you marry Bianca, you still feel like a jerk since the lavish wedding Flora's father had planned for his daughter becomes the lavish wedding for a stranger instead.
 Oh, and the remake adds a third bride, Deborah, and choosing her means dumping both Flora AND Bianca for a woman who just showed up.

-Fire Emblem has one of the weirdest love triangles in existence.
-Priscilla loves Raven, who is partial to Lucius, who returns his affections.
+Fire Emblem: Blazing Sword has one of the weirdest love triangles in existence.
+Priscilla loves Raven, who is partial to Lucius, who more or less returns his affections.
 Lucius is his male companion and Priscilla is his sister.
 Needless to say, Priscilla and Lucius's supports are brimming with unspoken hostility, which Priscilla aknowledges.
 Raven and Lucius have a shared ending...
 Raven and Priscilla do not.
 Then again, Priscilla has shared endings with three other guys (though only one can marry her) and heavy ship tease with another.

 Geo/Luna/Sonia, Mega Man Star Force.
 Funny that American fans tend to see more hints of Geo/Luna, while Japanese fans do the reverse.